sheafui/components/components/sidebar/usage.md

 - `[:has([data-collapsed]_&)_&]`: Applies when the sidebar is collapsed
 - `[:not(:has([data-collapsed]_&))_&]`: Applies when the sidebar is expanded

-Got it.
-Here’s the **clean, concise, and professional** version — short paragraphs, no fluff, clear language:

----

 #### Brand on Mobile

 When using the `sidebar-main` variant, the brand section isn’t displayed on mobile by default.
 If you want it visible, render it manually inside the header or any visible container. (keep it only under `md:` breack point on other it will be on the sidebar)